agi-brain/xuance/docs/source/documents/api/policies/categorical_marl.rst

 .. py:class::
   xuance.torch.policies.categorical_mal.ActorNet(state_dim, action_dim, n_agents, hidden_sizes, normalize, initialize, gain, activation, device)

-  The actor network for DRL.
+  The actor network that is used to calculate the logits of categorical distributions.

   :param state_dim: The dimension of the state varibale.
   :type state_dim: int